jaruizes/gitlab-group-clone/README.md

-# gitlab-clone-all
+# gitlab-gitclone-all
-NodeJS CLI to clone all projects within a group
+NodeJS CLI to gitclone all projects within a group